-Vocational rehabilitation shows modest effectiveness according to a nationwide register-based study from Finland
+Vocational rehabilitation shows modest effectiveness according to nationwide Finnish study

-Since 2004, access to vocational rehabilitation services has been a statutory right in Finland for persons who are assessed to have a threat of disability retirement within the next five years due to an illness or injury.
+Since 2004, access to vocational rehabilitation services is a statutory right in Finland.
+This includes persons who are assessed to have a threat of disability retirement within the next five years due to an illness or injury.
 The main services include work try-outs, work counselling, and training.

 Contact: Professor Eira Viikari-Juntura (email@example.com)